edwardw483/edwardw483/README.md

-- 👋 Hi, I’m Edward
+# 👋 Hi there!

+### About Me
+- 🎓 Pursuing a Bachelor of Computer Science (Artificial Intelligence Specialization) from the University of Waterloo
+- 💼 Working on experimental technologies as a Research Engineer at [Huawei](https://www.huawei.com/ca/)
-- 👀 I’m interested in chess, books, mathematics, and programming
+- 👀 Interested in chess, photography, and rock climbing
-- 🌱 I’m currently learning back-end web development
+- 🌱 Currently learning back-end web development and generative artificial intelligence

+### Contact
-- 📫 Feel free to contact me through [email](edward.wang@uwaterloo.ca) or [LinkedIn](https://www.linkedin.com/in/edwardwang5/)
+I'd love to chat with you!
+Feel free to contact me through [email](edward.wang@uwaterloo.ca) or [LinkedIn](https://www.linkedin.com/in/edwardwang5/)

 <!---
 edwardw483/edwardw483 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.